SergioLuis/miloRpc/README.md

     {
         DefaultMethodId dmi = Unsafe.As<DefaultMethodId>(methodId);

-        return dmi switch
-        {
-            EchoServerMethodIds.DirectEcho
+        if (dmi == EchoServerMethodIds.DirectEcho)
-                => await RunDirectEchoAsync(reader, beginMethodRunCallback),
+            return await RunDirectEchoAsync(reader, beginMethodRunCallback);

-            EchoServerMethodIds.ReverseEcho
+        if (dmi == EchoServerMethodIds.ReverseEcho)
-                => await RunReverseEchoAsync(reader, beginMethodRunCallback),
+            return await RunReverseEchoAsync(reader, beginMethodRunCallback);

         // Can't happen because the framework will prevent calling the IStub
-            // with a method that the IStub does not declare, but this construct
+        // with a method that the IStub does not declare throw new NotSupportedException("Unknown method");
-            // requires a default case to build
-            _ => throw new NotSupportedException("Unknown method")
-        };
     }

     // You don't need to wrap these methods in a try/catch block